ajeetsinghjat09/AWSCR-Autonomus-Water-Surface-Cleaning-Robot-/README.md

 | **Kanishk Choubey** | Dept. of Cyber Security & IoT, SATI Vidisha |
 | **Vansh Namdev** | Dept. of Cyber Security & IoT, SATI Vidisha |

-*Faculty advisor: Prof. Nimisha Bhandari*

----

-## 📜 License

-This project is licensed under the **MIT License** — see [LICENSE](LICENSE) for details.

----

-## 🙏 Acknowledgements

-- Department of Cyber Security & IoT, Samrat Ashok Technological Institute, Vidisha, for laboratory infrastructure and field-testing facilities.
-- STMicroelectronics for the VL53L0X datasheet and application notes.
-- The MicroPython community.

 ---